-Outside of my work, I find balance and inspiration on the badminton or pickleball court, in a yoga session, or with a good book, each of which helps me bring empathy, tenacity, and intention to my design work.
+Outside of work, I find balance and inspiration on the pickleball or badminton court, in a yoga session, or with a good book — each of which, more than I'd like to admit, shapes how I approach design.

 My journey into design began long before I understood what the field of UX was, rooted in an early and enduring passion for drawing, crafting, and creating since childhood.
 I was a student who excelled academically, but my heart was always pulled toward the arts, rather than the more traditional paths of math or science.
 However, I found unexpected connections in subjects like geometry, where I was captivated by the analysis and logic of shapes, and English, which fueled my love for reading and exploring different realities.
 These early interests laid a foundational appreciation for both structure and narrative—principles that would later become central to my design philosophy.
 My curiosity even led me to learn Nihonggo, driven by a fascination with Japanese manga and anime, exposing me to new aesthetics and storytelling conventions.